ahmetoner/whisper-asr-webservice/README.md

 - **text**: Contains the full transcript
 - **segments**: Contains an entry per segment.
 Each entry  provides time stamps, transcript, token ids and other metadata
 - **language**: Detected or provided language (as a language code)

-## Subtitle generating services /get-srt and /get-vtt

-These two POST endpoints have the same interface as /asr but they return a subtitle file (either srt or vtt).

-Note that you can also upload video formats directly as long as they are supported by ffmpeg.

 ## Language detection service /detect-language